 9. Conclusion

-General information: The Cinque Terre is the name given to a strip of coast of the Italian Riviera, about twelve kilometres long, with a favourable climate, between Punta Mesco and Punta di Montenero, northwest of La Spezia, in the Liguria region.
-The five villages of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore line up from northwest to southeast.
-The high mountains, romantic little towns and steeply sloping coastline form a beautiful backdrop for extended walks and makes the Cinque Terre an unforgettable experience.
+Hiking from village to village works wonderfully in the Cinque Terre National Park.
+The Cinque Terre stretches for around twelve kilometres along a coastal strip of the Italian Riviera with a favourable climate, between Punta Mesco and Punta di Montenero, northwest of La Spezia in the Liguria region.
+From north-west to south-east, the five picturesque villages of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore are strung together and connected by an easily accessible hiking trail.
+The high mountains, the romantic villages and the steeply sloping coast form a breathtaking backdrop for long hikes and make the Cinque Terre an unforgettable experience.

 As always, I recommend my video on the tour: